PrefectHQ/prefect/docs/tutorial/workers.md

 - Learn about deploying multiple flows and CI/CD with our [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file)
 - Check out some of our other [work pools](/concepts/work-pools/)
-- [Concepts](/concepts/) contain deep dives into Prefect components.
+- [Concepts](/concepts/) contain deep dives into Prefect components
 - [Guides](/guides/) provide step by step recipes for common Prefect operations including:
     - [Deploying on Kubernetes](/guides/deployment/helm-worker/)
     - [Deploying flows in Docker](/guides/deployment/docker/)